 0xC000035B when you use LmCompatibility – Windows Server | Microsoft Learn

-It’s kinda funny as this error started to occur with the same customer so that enforcechannelbinding was still configured.
+It’s funny that this error started to occur with the same customer so that enforcechannelbinding was still configured.
 After some more tests, I decided to just create the RDGClientTransport key with the value 1

 Conclusion